44 Paringa Rd, Red Hill South

 03 5989 2669

 The restaurant overlooks the undulating slopes of the vineyard, where the Toulouse geese roam.
-As they’re not on the menu, maybe try the Aylesbury duck instead.
-Pair it with a glass of Paringa Estate Pinot Noir, and its one of those matches made in heaven.
+They’re not on the menu, maybe try the duck instead.
+Pair it with a glass of Paringa Estate Pinot Noir, and it’s one of those matches made in heaven.
 But then, that’s Paringa Estate for you.